CrYptOz007/traefik/README.md

 3. Click `Create Certificate` and leave the default settings

-4. Create the certificate and private key in `certs` folder called `DOMAIN.pem` and `DOMAIN.key` which corresponds to the certificate and private key generated from creating the certificate
+4. Create the certificate and private key in `certs` folder called `YOUR_DOMAIN.TLD.pem` and `YOUR_DOMAIN.TLD.key` which corresponds to the certificate and private key generated from creating the certificate

 5. Download the authenticated pull certificate into certs.
 ```bash